AlexCharlton/glls/README.md

 ## Version history
 ### Version 0.3.0
 30 May 2014

-- Support dynamic re-evaluation of pipelines
+- Support dynamic reevaluation of pipelines

 ### Version 0.2.2
 29 May 2014